txodds/tx-on-chain/README.md

 Prediction offers reference the game phase by ID taken from the above two tables.

-## Stat period encoding in US Football
+## Stat period encoding for US Football

 The stat period is also encoded economically as follows: